Glioblastoma: Surgery

-Surgery is the first stage of treatment of glioblastoma.
-An average GBM tumor contains 1011 cells, which is on average reduced to 109 cells after surgery (a reduction of 99%).
-Benefits of surgery include resection for a pathological diagnosis, alleviation of symptoms related to mass effect, and potentially removing disease before secondary resistance to radiotherapy and chemotherapy occurs.
+Surgery is the first stage of treatment for glioblastoma.
+An average GBM tumor contains 1011 cells, which is, on average, reduced to 109 cells after surgery (a reduction of 99%).
+Benefits of surgery include resection for a pathological diagnosis, alleviation of symptoms related to mass effect, and potentially removing the disease before secondary resistance to radiotherapy and chemotherapy occurs.

 The greater the extent of tumor removal, the better.
 In retrospective analyses, removal of 98% or more of the tumor has been associated with a significantly longer healthier time than if less than 98% of the tumor is removed.
 The chances of near-complete initial removal of the tumor may be increased if the surgery is guided by a fluorescent dye known as 5-aminolevulinic acid.
 GBM cells are widely infiltrative through the brain at diagnosis, and despite a "total resection" of all obvious tumor, most people with GBM later develop recurrent tumors either near the original site or at more distant locations within the brain.
-Other modalities, typically radiation and chemotherapy, are used after surgery in an effort to suppress and slow recurrent disease.
+Other modalities, typically radiation and chemotherapy, are used after surgery in an effort to suppress and slow recurrent disease through damaging the DNA of rapidly proliferative GBM cells.

+Between 60–85% of glioblastoma patients report cancer-related cognitive impairments following surgery, which refers to problems with executive functioning, verbal fluency, attention, and speed of processing.
+These symptoms may be managed with cognitive behavioral therapy, physical exercise, yoga and meditation.